 Once the screen recording is done, you can go to your Camera Roll to see how the video turned out.
 Usually, the screen recording app works fine, but sometimes, it can fail and the screen you recorded either comes out with no sound or it doesn’t save to your camera roll at all.

-When the screen recording fails, you usually get an error saying, “Screen Recording failed to save due to: The operation couldn’t be completed (Cocoa error -1).”
-Another error says, “Screen Recording failed to save due to: Failed to save recording.”
-Or “screen recording failed to save due to 5823”.
+When the screen recording fails, you usually get an error saying, “Screen Recording failed to save due to: failed due to asset writer failing to save.”
+Another error says, “screen recording failed to save due to 5831”.
 You’ll need to troubleshoot your device to fix the problem with the screen recording app.

 Why Didn’t My Screen Recording Save